Willamette Valley AVA: Climate

 The climate of Willamette Valley is mild year-round.
 Winters are typically cool and wet, summers are dry and warm; heat above 90 °F only occurs 5 to 15 days per year, and the temperature drops below 0 °F once every 25 years.
 Most rainfall occurs in the late autumn, winter, and early spring, when temperatures are the coldest.
 The valley gets relatively little snow (5 in to 10 in) per year.
-The hardiness zone is mostly 8b.
+The USDA plant hardiness zones range from 8a to 9a.

-Not all portions of the Willamette Valley are suitable for vineyards, however, and the largest concentration of wineries is found west of the Willamette River, on the leeward slopes of the Coast Range, or among the numerous river and stream valleys created by Willamette River tributaries.
-By far, the largest concentration of wineries is in Yamhill County.
+Not all portions of the Willamette Valley are suitable for vineyards, however, the greatest concentration of wineries is found west of the Willamette River, on the leeward slopes of the Coast Range, or among the numerous river and stream valleys created by Willamette River tributaries.
+By far, most of wineries are in Yamhill County.

+Management Strategies

+Dry Farming

+Most viticulturalists in the region do not irrigate.
+This is to help support deep-rooted vines that are less susceptible to periods of drought and to enhance the quality of the wine through better expression of soil composition and micronutrients while supporting rapid ripening from some level of water stress.

+Preventing Frost Damage

+Pruning in this AVA is done later in winter, to remove frost-damaged wood.
+Another way of preventing damage is using cane burial techniques where the rootstock is buried under 4 inches of soil.

+Site Selection

+Most vineyards sit on southeast-facing slopes where maximizing sun exposure and air movement when establishing rows is critical.
+The region is generally known for its marine sedimentary, volcanic, and loess soils.